Louis-Charles Couturier

-Louis-Charles Couturier, O.S.B., (12 May 1817, in Chemillé-sur-Dême – 29 October 1890, in Solesmes) was a French Benedictine monk, Abbot of the Abbey of Saint-Pierre at Solesmes and President of the French Congregation (now Solesmes Congregation) of the Order of St. Benedict.
+Louis-Charles Couturier (12 May 1817 – 29 October 1890) was a French Benedictine monk, Abbot of the Abbey of Saint-Pierre at Solesmes and President of the French Congregation (now Solesmes Congregation) of the Order of St. Benedict.

 Life

-Couturier was born in the town of Chemillé-sur-Dême, Indre-et-Loire, in 1817.
+Couturier was born in the town of Chemillé-sur-Dême, Indre-et-Loire, on 12 May 1817.
 As a young boy he felt called to serve as a Catholic priest and was educated at the minor seminary of Combrée in Anjou and at the major seminary of Angers, after which he was ordained a priest on 12 March 1842.
-After teaching history at Combrée from 1836 to 1854, he entered the Benedictine Monastery of Saint-Pierre at Solesmes, then newly restored by Abbot Prosper Guéranger, O.S.B.
+After teaching history at Combrée from 1836 to 1854, he entered the Benedictine Monastery of Saint-Pierre at Solesmes, then newly restored by Prosper Guéranger.

 Guéranger appointed Couturier Master of novices one month after his religious profession in 1855, and towards the end of 1861 appointed him prior of the monastery.
 On the death of Guéranger, Couturier was unanimously elected to succeed him as abbot (11 February 1875).
 Pope Pius IX appointed him consultor of the Sacred Congregation of the Index, and granted him and his successors the privilege of wearing the cappa magna.

 Couturier and his monks were forcibly expelled from their monastery by the government, on 6 November 1880, under the anti-clerical laws of the French Third Republic.
 Later, having attempted to reoccupy it, they were driven out a second time on 29 March 1882.
 During the remainder of Couturier's life the community lived in three separate houses in the town of Solesmes, using the parish church of the town as their abbey church.